DjCrqss/Woot-verlay/README.md

 - Add a new Browser Source to your scene and label it.
 - Set the URL to `https://djcrqss.github.io/Woot-verlay/index.html`
 - I recommend setting the width to 800 and height to 600 and leaving the next two options unticked.
+- Configure your setup by right-clicking on the overlay/source and clicking 'Interact'.

-If it doesn't work after some time, open this menu back up and click 'Refresh cache of current page' Configure your setup by right-clicking on the overlay and clicking 'Interact'.
+If it doesn't work after some time, open this menu back up and click 'Refresh cache of current page'.
+Note: customisations do not transfer across browsers or from browsers to OBS as they use their own local storage.
+You can go into presets and copy to clipboard, then paste it into your OBS in the same place.
 <br><br>
 ## Using the LAN connector
 To access the visuals across devices